 Sage Briscoe

-Sage Briscoe is the Federal Senior Policy Manager for Implementation at Rewiring America, where she strategizes ways to optimize the implementation of federal policy to maximize electrification.
+Sage Briscoe is the the Director of Federal Policy at Rewiring America, where she strategizes ways to optimize the development and implementation of federal policy to maximize electrification.
 Sage joins Rewiring after developing energy and climate policy as a Legislative Fellow on Senator Amy Klobuchar’s staff.
 Prior to her time on the Hill, she spent the first half of her career as a federal employee, including three years in England as a Senior Technical Liaison to the UK.
 Sage holds a bachelors in mathematics from Tulane University and a masters in mathematics from University of Michigan.

 • Noah Goldmann